confio/wasm-bindings/contracts/README.md

 ```

 Check the size of the original output `du -sh  target/wasm32-unknown-unknown/release/<contract>.wasm `
-Then recompile with  `cargo build --release --target wasm32-unknown-unknown`, and check the new size.
+Then recompile with  `cargo build --release`, and check the new size.
 It should be significantly smaller.
 If this is too slow for your development cycle, remove these optimizations until final production.

 ## no_std (experimental)